-“The 4th of July is a big holiday where we see an increased population in animal shelters because pets become so frightened by the fireworks and the noise they make,” said Kimberly Laska, executive director of Heritage Humane Society, in a news release.
+“The 4th of July is a big holiday where we see an increased population in animal shelters because pets become so frightened by the fireworks and the noise they make,” according to Heritage Humane Society.

-“One of the most important things to remember on the 4th of July is to keep your pets indoors so they don’t have an opportunity to run away, get hit by a car or end up in an animal shelter,” Laska added.
+“One of the most important things to remember on the 4th of July is to keep your pets indoors so they don’t have an opportunity to run away, get hit by a car or end up in an animal shelter,” said Executive Director Kimberly Laska.

 During a fireworks show, a pet might become easily frightened from the loud noises.
 As a result, they may be likely to dig under fences or find other means of escape.
 Pet owners should be aware that their pets don’t know where the loud noises are coming from and could be scared.